cmeiklejohn/cmeiklejohn.github.io/_posts/2023-08-13-revisiting-chaos.markdown

 group: short
 ---

-__This addresses comments from LinkedIn on my previous blog post called "Chaos Engineering or Software Testing?"__
+_This addresses comments from LinkedIn on my previous blog post called [Chaos Engineering or Software Testing?](https://christophermeiklejohn.com/filibuster/2023/08/10/chaos-engineering.html)_

 Last week, I took a bit of heat for my post on chaos engineering for couple reasons.
 I wanted to comment on them here.